 Advancing Healthy Births

-With the sunsetting of the Mother Infant Health & Equity Improvement Plan, the Michigan Department of Health and Human Services (MDHHS) is proud to release the 2024-2028, Advancing Healthy Births - An Equity Plan for Michigan Families & Communities.
-Continuing to strive towards the strategic vision of Zero preventable deaths and Zero health disparities, Michigan's plan focuses on sustainable actions and multifaceted approaches to improve outcomes for birthing people and their infants.
+The Michigan Department of Health and Human Services (MDHHS) Division of Maternal and Infant Health proudly released the 2024-2028 Advancing Healthy Births.
+Continuing to strive towards the strategic vision of zero preventable deaths and uniform access to quality care, Michigan's plan focuses on sustainable actions and multifaceted approaches to improve outcomes for mothers, babies and their families.

 Learn more about the Advancing Healthy Births Plan.